JWangatang/UpsAndDowns/README.md

 - Social Tendencies (Openness, Conscientiousness, Extraversion, Agreeableness, Emotional Range)
 ```

-[More information and demo here] (https://tone-analyzer-demo.mybluemix.net/)
+[More info and demo of Watson's ToneAnalyzer here] (https://tone-analyzer-demo.mybluemix.net/)

 Note: Current BlueMix account credentials have been deactivated.
 You will need to sign up for an account and enter your own credentials.